Courtney Carothers

 Tamamta, a Yup’ik and Sugpiaq word meaning "all of us," is centered on elevating 14,000+ years of Indigenous stewardship and bridging Indigenous and Western sciences to transform graduate education and research in fisheries and marine sciences. -

-(Funded by National Science Foundation & Salmon Connect Partnership, PI: Jessica Black [Gwich'in Athabascan] and Co-PI Rachel Donkersloot)
+(Funded by National Science Foundation & Salmon Connect Partnership, PI: Jessica Black [Gwich'in] and Co-PI Rachel Donkersloot)